-Recognizing the necessity of regulating the exceedingly lethal magazines often deployed by mass shooters, the California Legislature first restricted access to LCMs over seventeen years ago.
+Recognizing the need to regulate the exceedingly lethal magazines used to devastating effect by mass shooters, the California Legislature first restricted access to LCMs over seventeen years ago.
 Starting in January 2000, California prohibited the manufacture, importation, sale, and transfer of magazines accepting more than 10 rounds of ammunition.
-Contrary to Plaintiffs' incredible suggestion that LCMs were unremarkable in colonial America, in reality, prior to the 1980s the only handgun most American gun owners possessed was a revolver, which typically held six rounds.
-It was not until the 1980s that the gun industry aggressively produced and promoted pistols that can be equipped with larger magazines.
-In the 1980s and 1990s, jurisdictions-including California-saw that widespread access to o As the State's brief demonstrates, even if the LCM possession ban implicates the Second Amendment's protections, the law easily withstands the applicable standard of intermediate scrutiny.
-The State's evidence amply shows that the ban is "substantially related to the important government interest of reducing firearm-
+This state law-like the federal LCM restrictions in place from 1994 to 2004-was adopted soon after LCMs started to surge in popularity.
+Prior to the 1980s, the only handgun most American gun owners possessed was a revolver, which typically held six rounds.
+It was not until the 1980s that the gun unconstitutionally vague or a government "taking."
+The Law Center joins those arguments in full.